tmarsteel/jcli/docs/walkthrough.md

 The input and output files should be specified as arguments of the program.
 However, only the input file is mandatory;
 when the output file is not given our program derives the output filename by exchanging the .csv with the .xls extension.

-Additionally, providing non-readable files or directories as input for this conversion is pointless; we will add validation for that, too.
+Additionally, providing non-readable files or directories as input for this conversion is pointless; we will add validation for that, too:

 ```xml
 <xml version="1.0">